Residential Real Estate

 Somerset County’s Real Estate Market Conditions July 2019

-Get ahead of the residential real estate market drivers in Hunterdon County, New Jersey with Coldwell Banker Residential Broker sales associate, Joe Peters.
+Get ahead of the residential real estate market drivers in Somerset County, New Jersey with Coldwell Banker Residential Broker sales associate, Joe Peters.
 Joe’s monthly report walks people through the economic conditions and trends that influence our local markets.
 You will come away knowing what is happening and more importantly, why it is happening.
 As a result, you will be better informed to make home buying and selling decisions.

 What is happening